 - Michael Hoyle (English editor, Amsterdam)

-- Everhard Korthals Altes (Delft University of technology)
+- Everhard Korthals Altes (Delft University of Technology)

 - Ger Luijten (Fondation Custodia, Paris)

-- Ruben Suykerbuyk (Gent University)
+- Ruben Suykerbuyk (Ghent University)

 - Louis van Tilborgh (Van Gogh Museum, Amsterdam)